alexcowan/software-development-class/README.md

 After completing this course, students will be able to:
 - Build functioning web applications using HTML, CSS, and Javascript
-- Focus coding tasks with user stories and prototypes
+- Focus coding tasks on valuable outcomes user stories and prototypes
 - Evaluate alternative approaches to software implementations
 - Participate in a version control process using Git and Github
 - Work through technical issues with analytical debugging techniques